AlexanderReiswich/pragma-css/docs/guide/effects.md

 ## Shadows

-The following classes add a box shadow to your element.
-You can customize the exact shadow amount via global variables.
+The following group of classes adds a box shadow to your element.
+You can customize the general shadow style via global variables.

 <div class="shadow-s rounded inline white-bg dark bold pad-m push-v-m push-right-xl">
     .shadow-s